ChristopherDrum/pez/README.md

 # Unsolved Mysteries

 ## Adding additional libraries
-`cosmocc` comes with the Cosmopolitan Libc libraries ready to go (notice how the compilation commands so far haven't needed to point to any libraries or includes).
-What I can't figure out just yet is how to add new libraries to the process.
+`cosmocc` comes with the Cosmopolitan Libc libraries (think "standard C libraries") ready to go (notice how the compilation commands so far haven't needed to point to any libraries or includes).
+What I can't figure out just yet is how to add additional libraries to the process.

 There is a project called `superconfigure` which seems to address this, but I found it kind of hard to understand.
-I was only able to get it to build anything properly (`ncurses` is one of its bundled projects) using Ubuntu desktop in a VMware instance.
+I was only able to get it to build properly (`ncurses` is one of its bundled projects) using Ubuntu desktop in a VMware instance.
 Even then, I saw it had created x86_64 and ARM64... somethings... and a supposed APE file, which was only 0 bytes.
-I don't know what I'm supposed to do with those just yet, but it definitely seems possible; I just need more experience.
+I don't know what I'm supposed to do with those just yet.
+It definitely seems possible; I just need more experience.

-Getting Curses Frotz built will give us a basically "perfect" interpreter that will run anything you can throw at it on any* (within reason) 64-bit machine you like, (🤞) without the [makefile madness](https://gitlab.com/DavidGriffith/frotz/-/blob/master/Makefile?ref_type=heads) and [fractured distributables](https://pkgs.org/download/frotz) as exists currently.
+Getting `ncurses` working should enable us to do a universal build of Curses Frotz.
+That will give us a basically "perfect" interpreter you can run on any 64-bit machine you like (🤞), without the [fractured distributables](https://pkgs.org/download/frotz) as exists currently.

 # Testing the Workflow
 Once I have built the APE files (actually portable executables), I copy them as-is to each of my systems and run them natively.
 Windows wants file extensions, so I do have to append `.exe` to each executable, but otherwise the executables are unchanged from system to system.